RussellJQA/tau-robotframework/exercise-40/README.md

    - What do you see?
 7. Add test cases to ensure that the data for the United States is valid and matches the expected data integrity.

+### CHALLENGE:
+Add test cases to ensure that the data for the United States is valid and matches the expected data integrity.

 ### QUESTIONS:
 - What should you be testing at the Database level versus the UI or the Service layers?
 - What are the pros and cons of Database testing?